Visit the Garden

 With its spreading branches and cool shade, this ancient copper beech tree provides the perfect place for a picnic lunch.
 Complete with picnic tables and a grassy lawn, this garden features clematis from Japan, a country with a long tradition of breeding the flower for subtle shapes and colors.
 Many of the Japanese clematis species are attractive to birds, so the Friends group has added plants that provide nectar and cover for songbirds and hummingbirds.
 In fact, this area has been designated as a Backyard Bird Habitat by the National Wildlife Federation and certified as a Silver Backyard Habitat by the Audubon Society of Portland and the Columbia Land Trust.
 Contained in Beds 1-4.

-Evocative of the old apple orchard that once stood on these grounds, heirloom apple trees on dwarfing rootstock are grown in a grid pattern in the Orchard Garden and are surrounded by beds of shrubs, roses, lilies and, of course, clematis.
-Buds and blossoms climb through stalks of lilies and drape over bushes.
+Evocative of the old apple orchard that once stood on these grounds, heirloom apple varieties on modern dwarfing rootstock are grown in a grid pattern and surrounded by beds of shrubs, roses, lilies and, of course, clematis.
+Buds and blossoms climb through stalks of lilies and drape over shrubs.
 At the far end of the garden, you will see the gnarled old Gravenstein apple tree from the original orchard.
-Apple map: Hudson's Golden Gem, Bed 15 (southern Oregon, 1930s); Mother, Bed 16 (Massachusetts, mid 1800s); Gravenstein, Bed 17 (tree as found at farm, cultivar from Denmark, 1797); Roxbury Russet, Bed 17 (Massachusetts, early 17th century); Westfield Seek-No-Further, Bed 18 (Westfield, Massachesetts, 1700s); Hubbardston Nonesuch, Bed 19 (Massachusetts, before 1832); Orenco, Bed 20 (Oregon west of Portland, 1840s); Yellow Bellflower, Bed 21 (Burlington Co.
+Apple map: Hudson's Golden Gem, Bed 15 (southern Oregon, 1930s); Mother, Bed 16 (Massachusetts, mid 1800s); Gravenstein, Bed 17 (tree as found at farm, cultivar from Denmark, 1797); Roxbury Russet, Bed 17 (Massachusetts, early 17th century); Westfield Seek-No-Further, Bed 18 (Westfield, Massachesetts, 1700s); Hubbardston Nonesuch, Bed 19 (Massachusetts, before 1832); Esopus Spitzenberg, Bed 20 (Esopus, New York, early 1800s); Yellow Bellflower, Bed 21 (Burlington Co.
 New Jersey, 1742); Arkansas Black, Bed 22 (Arkansas, 1840s).

 The Founder’s Garden, located around a lovely sundial, contains over 40 of Brewster Rogerson’s favorite clematis, chosen for both aesthetic and sentimental reasons.
 Collected over the course of more than 40 years, this garden represents a unique assortment of clematis displayed among conifers and winter-flowering shrubs to show the vines to their best effect.
 Comprised of Bed 16.